hfboyce/tableau_course/_sources/lessons/tableau2.md

 ### Scatter Plot

-With this particular data source we don't really have 2 good continuous numeric columns.
+With this particular data source, we don't really have 2 good continuous numeric columns.
 To demonstrate how to make a scatter plot, we are going to use what we have and make the best of it.

 Let's plot and see if there is a relationship between the diameter of the trees' trunks and their height.

 **Step by Step Instructions**

 1\.
 First, let's convert the `Height Range Id` column to a **Measure**.
-We can do this by right clicking on it and selecting **Measure**.
+We can do this by right-clicking on it and selecting **Measure**.

 <img src="imgs/scat2.png"  width = "85%" alt="404 image" />